brentstewart/nextpertise/content/posts/210215_network_templates.md

 * client VPN
 * ACL / Policy
 * Management - Telnet, SSH, HTTP, Syslog, TFTP
-* Authentication - static, RADIUS, TACACS
+* Authentication - static, RADIUS or TACACS

+I've created a repository to house all the lab files and each setup will be a separate directory with instructions.

+My goal is to create the definitive set of reference labs.
+I'll be starting soon with the easy one - Cisco.
+I'd appreciate your ideas!